Easy Feta Dip

 EAST FETA DIP

-Fresh feta, tomatoes, green onions, and some Greek seasoning make this simple appetizer crave worthy.
+Fresh feta, tomatoes, green onions, and some Greek seasoning wrapped up in a warm baguette makes this simple appetizer crave worthy.

 Add some Greek seasoning here.
 Cavender’s is what I used – about 2-3 teaspoons.